 When you start out as a freelance editor, it might be tempting to accept any project that comes your way.
 This might be useful for someone who has no prior experience editing books, but if you already built your expertise, there is no need to waste it!
 Narrowing down the areas you work in will help funnel more considered requests your way and, most of the time, ensure that the projects will actually be of interest to you.

 Below you can see three outlines of Reedsy editor profiles.
 They clearly state expertise in a specific area, which helps them receive more relevant projects and focus on their strengths.
-At Reedsy, we’ve seen this consistently: editors who are specialize the most are the ones who have the highest conversion of briefs into actual projects.
+At Reedsy, we’ve seen this consistently: editors who specialize the most are the ones who have the highest conversion of briefs into actual projects.

 Don’t passively wait for referrals to show up in your inbox.
 Build a network and make use of it.
 People you meet at events, engage with online, as well as former colleagues are a great source for getting new clients.
-Make sure you keep their contact details organised and update them on your work from time to time.
+Make sure you keep their contact details organized and update them on your work from time to time.